Toyota Sequoia: First generation (XK30/XK40; 2000)

-Development of a full-size SUV alongside a T100 replacement began in the mid-1990s, with a design freeze in 1997 (styled by Toshihiko Shirasawa) and design patent filing of the production design on April 4, 1998 at the Japan Patent Office (JPO) under #1054583.
+Development of a full-size SUV alongside a T100 replacement began in the mid-1990s, with a design freeze in 1997 (styled by Toshihiko Shirasawa) and design patent filing of the production design on April 4, 1998, at the Japan Patent Office (JPO) under #1054583.
 After the introduction of the Toyota Tundra in 1999, speculation started that Toyota intended to compete in the full-size SUV market with a Tundra-based SUV called the Highlander.
-However, the Highlander name was used on a mid-size Camry-based crossover and the Tundra-based SUV was introduced on January 11, 2000 at the North American International Auto Show as the Toyota Sequoia, with full production starting in September 2000 for the 2001 model year.
+However, the Highlander name was used on a mid-size Camry-based crossover and the Tundra-based SUV was introduced on January 11, 2000, at the North American International Auto Show as the Toyota Sequoia, with full production starting in September 2000 for the 2001 model year.

 The engine, dashboard, sheetmetal, and chassis are shared with the Tundra, with the exception of rear disc brakes and a more sophisticated multi-link live axle rear suspension.
+A notable feature is the power rear window, which is also featured on the Toyota 4Runner and Double Cab version of the Toyota Tundra since its introduction in 2003 for the 2004 model year.
 The Sequoia was nominated for the North American Truck of the Year award in 2001.
-When the Sequoia was introduced, it was slightly longer than the contemporary Land Cruiser, larger than the Chevrolet Tahoe in most dimensions and similar in size to the Ford Expedition; its V8 engine was certified as an Ultra Low Emission Vehicle.
+When the Sequoia was introduced, it was slightly longer than the contemporary Land Cruiser, larger than the Chevrolet Tahoe in most dimensions and similar in size to the Ford Expedition; its low emissions V8 engine made the Sequoia a certified Ultra Low Emission Vehicle.
 Frame assemblies and driveshafts are produced by Dana Holding Corporation.

 The Sequoia came in two trim levels: SR5 and Limited.
 It was sold in both two-wheel drive and four-wheel drive versions.
-Vehicle Stability Control was standard on all models.
+From 2001 to 2004, four-wheel-drive was activated by a button on the dashboard and then operated by a separate shifter in the center console, with the center differential automatically locking when low range is engaged.
+From 2005 to 2007, four-wheel-drive was both activated and operated by dashboard buttons, with central locking being a separate button.
+Toyota's A-TRAC traction control system and Vehicle Stability Control were standard on all models.

 Facelift

 For the 2005 model year, the Sequoia received a minor facelift.
-A new engine equipped with VVT-i was new for 2005, as well as a 5-speed automatic transmission, replacing the previous 4-speed.
-4 wheel drive models got a Torsen center differential, replacing the previous open differential, that splits power in full-time mode 40% front and 60% rear under normal driving, and can send up to 53% to the front and 71% to the rear during slip.
-The grill was redesigned, and the orange lamps were removed from the taillights.
+Additionally, its 2UZ-FE engine was modified to be equipped with VVT-i.
+The Sequoia also received a new 5-speed automatic transmission, replacing the previous 4-speed.
+Four wheel drive models got a Torsen center differential, replacing its previously open differential, that splits power in full-time mode 40% front and 60% rear under normal driving, and can send up to 53% to the front and 71% to the rear during slip.
+The grill and headlights were redesigned and the amber lamps were removed from the taillights.

-Towing Capacity for the 2005 model year:
+Towing capacity for the 2005 model year: